catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 Setup
 =====
-The main script is a simple heat template that deploys a single instance into an existing network hosted in the Catalyst Cloud.
-In order to make this work we first need to retrieve the relevant network ids and add them into the script.
+We will make use of heat template to deploy a single instance into an existing network hosted in the Catalyst Cloud.
+In order to make this work we need to retrieve the relevant network ids and add them into the template.

-The 2 networks we will be connecting to are front-end and public-net.
+The two networks we will be connecting to are front-end and public-net.
 To find these values we need to run the following OpenStack commands.

 .. code-block:: bash